yoinffa/jekyll-theme-hamilton/Papers and Patent.md

 3. A case with acute coronary occlusion in TAVR, how to prevent it?
 (Journal: JAMA Cardiology)

 **Reciepted**
-Transcatheter aortic valve replacement via femoral artery access assisted by shockwave lithotripsy balloon: The First Report in China (Journal: Chinese Journal of Cardiology) (Published In Chinese)
+1. Dai Yongfa, Li Shiyun, Du Guoyong, et al. Application of Shockwave Intravascular Lithotripsy-Assisted Femoral Artery Access for TAVR: A Case Report [J].
+Chinese Journal of Cardiovascular Diseases, 2023, 51(08): 866-869.
+DOI:10.3760/cma.j.cn112148-20230101-00001.
+(Published In Chinese)

 # Patent
 - **China National Patent:** A new type of hourglass-shaped measuring bottle.
 Patent number: **ZL 2020 2 0204512.0**